biography

 artist statement

-My work explores the complexity of human relationships and the emotional friction that arises from longing, attachment, and distance.
+My work examines the complexity of human emotion and relational experience through the language of form, material, and surface.
 I am drawn to the fragile spaces where tenderness meets discomfort, where intimacy can feel both sustaining and overwhelming.
 These internal contradictions often surface quietly, shaping how we protect ourselves, reach toward others, and understand our own emotional boundaries.
-I take inspiration from nature as a way of translating these experiences into physical form, using organic and naturalistic imagery to reflect cycles of growth and transformation.
-Through this lens, my work reflects on how relationships leave lasting traces, quietly molding and reshaping us through the connections we carry with us.
+Rather than representing these conditions directly, I approach them through abstraction, using organic structures and shifting surfaces to suggest the layered and often ambivalent nature of internal experience.